In this article:

 - Click-Thru Rate: Number of users that clicked divided by number of users that opened.

 - Failed: Number of users that failed to receive the email.

 - Unsubscribed: Number of users that unsubscribed from email on that day.

-View Email Details for Individual Accounts
+View Email Details of Individual Accounts

-If you haven't enabled this feature in your Natero application, please click here to learn how to setup the Natero Email feature.
+If you haven't enabled this feature in your Natero application, please click here to learn how to set up the Natero Email feature.

 View our blog on automating emails for customer success.